mreidsma/talks/aware/awareness.md

 Note:
 Because libraries are licensing this software, we expect that the vendor won't experiment with new features in our live discovery systems.
 And as of this moment, none of the vendors appears to be using machine learning algorithms to personalize search results for our users.
 (It will get there, but some of them are using tables for layout, so I think we're safe for a bit.)
 We can be pretty sure that all our users are seeing the same results for the same searches (except for some differences in on-campus and off-campus searches.)

+General-purpose search tools like Google are a whole other story.

 -----